Becoming a Wisdom Keeper

 How our personal spirituality can support us as we head into the Mystery

 How to become a positive role model for the generations to come

 Our fears about aging with our fellow travelers

-The program includes 8 sessions over 10 months, always on Sunday.
-Dates Attendance at Session #1 or Session #2 is a requirement for participating in later sessions.
-All sessions are 10:30am to 5pm.
-Dates for 2020 are still being formulated.
-Please inquire.
+The program includes 8 sessions over 9 months, always on Saturday, starting in March, ending in November.
+Dates are below.
+Attendance at Session #1 or Session #2 is a requirement for participating in later sessions.
+All sessions are 10:30am to 4:30pm.

-Session 6: Making Friends with Solitude and Silence in the natural world A mini-quest at Ekone Ranch.
+Session 6: Making Friends with Solitude and Silence in the natural world Quest at Ekone Ranch. (optional)

 More detailed descriptions of these sessions are available by clicking here.

 Throughout the program, we will experience a variety of modalities including

 Fees: $400 if paid in full by the second session.
 This does not include Quest fees for session 5.
 If paid by the session: $70/each